 Table 1 Research Finding using CIT

-Looking at the table of result, we see that the most frequently mentioned and significant sources of satisfaction are the room comfort, Quality of food, attitude of the employees and view, accounting for more than 65% of satisfaction incidents.
+Looking at the table of result, we see that the most frequently mentioned and significant sources of satisfaction are the room comfort, quality of food, attitude of the employees and view, accounting for more than 65% of satisfaction incidents.
 Following these factors are location and service flexibility.
 In the data we have collected, the customers satisfy the food because of the variety and quality of the breakfast, which provides in international theme, the customers can choose the dishes from several nations.
 As for the comfort, most of the comments describe that the space in the rooms is spacious, bed was clean and comfortable.
 Customers also describe that the employees were friendly and enthusiastically tried to help them when they were in need.
 And Lastly the view, they satisfy that they can see the scenic view from their room’s window and that make their stays memorable.

 On the other hand, looking at dissatisfier factors, the present study identifies cleanliness, parking, room amenities, room maintenance.
 These factors account for more than 60% of the total dissatisfying incidents.
 With the data we have collected the major source of dissatisfaction comes from the cleanliness of the room.
 The examples of the complaint regard to this dimension are that the floor was slippery, or the smell of the room was not desirable or they found the bathtub was not cleaned properly.
 Another critical dimension is the parking, which the guest complained due to the shared parking with the department store.
 Due to the room amenities dimension, the guest dissatisfies because they were not provide enough of the essential product in the room.
 For example the tissue paper, which is provided only in the bathroom, but not in the living space.